miking-the-viking/learn-typescript/README.md

 Now you can run `yarn test` to run any jest tests in your project.
 In this configuration that works for any file following the pattern `*.(test|spect).(ts|js)`.

+### Step 3: Setup Build Process

+We'll use Webpack for building the distributable code, `yarn add -D webpack`.

+Make a `webpack.config.json` in the root of the node project, a sibling of `package.json`.